mwang87/DeepSAT/Documentation/docs/Usage.md

     - copy all (ctrl+A)
     - click on 'copy peaks' and choose 'copy table'

-5. Run SMART Analysis directly
+5. Run DeepSAT Analysis directly
-    - copy and paste the table (ctrl+V) directly to the peak list section of https://smart3.ucsd.edu
+    - copy and paste the table (ctrl+V) directly to the peak list section of https://deepsat.ucsd.edu
     - Important: Apply one backslash to remove the additional space character that is imported with the NMR table'
     - Select experiment type (Normal HSQC or Edited HSQC)
     - (Optional) If you know the molecular weight of your compounds, please enter it.